Click here to sign up for my free Rick’s Tech Tips Newsletter!

 As it turns out, some miscreants have been spying on us via our machines’ microphones as well.
 And in some ways that’s just as bad as having them spy on us via webcam.

-Recognizing the threat, Microsoft has added a setting to recent builds of Window 10 to prevent rogue apps (and Windows itself) from stealthily eavesdropping on you by listening in on your conversations.
+Recognizing the threat, Microsoft added a setting to the latest builds of Window 10 and all versions of Windows 11 to prevent rogue apps (and Windows itself) from stealthily eavesdropping on you by listening in on your conversations.

-If you’re concerned about your private conversations potentially being leaked to the world, you can now prevent Windows and any apps that are installed on your PC from accessing the microphone at all.
-Just follow the steps below:
+If you’re concerned about your private conversations potentially being leaked to the world, you can easily prevent Windows and any apps that are installed on your PC from accessing the microphone at all.
+Just follow the steps below for your Windows version.

 1 – Click the Start button.